jpmckeown/pitch-sorted/diary-notes.md

 ?shunt centre on point ahead?
 Send to Dr B Anderson.

 28 July
-+ Sequence of inspiration: OneOfHerd, early bagatelle ball drop, Amitheball?
+X+ Sequence of inspiration: OneOfHerd, early bagatelle ball drop, then Vision = Amitheball?
 Animal Farm
 + rogue function unsort, test collision with all sheep (like spaceBattle)
 + learning sequence - where player, how move, what can do? signif teams, where's goal; how score, how beckon,
 + how write new values into Grid ?